touchlab/KMMBridge/website/versioned_docs/version-0.3.x/DEFAULT_GITHUB_FLOW.md

 :::note

 This flow depends on calling our GitHub Actions workflow.
 Many of the features of KMMBridge assume operations that the GitHub Actions workflow is performing.
-SPM in particular uses git repo structure and tags to manage versions.
-Our GitHub actions and workflow will modify your repo by adding tags and creating build branches.
-If you want complete control over this, you'll need to fork and modify our processes.
+SPM in particular uses git repo structure and tags to manage versions, so however you run publishing, you'll need to expect that KMMBridge is performing git operaitons automatically.
+If you intend to implement your own workflow, please be aware of what the plugin is doing inside git.

 :::